Diffusion for the periodic wind-tree model: Deviations for translation surfaces

 then we are done by choosing $C$ to be the half of the $\limsup$ above.
 If not, we consider the sequence of pieces in second position $\zeta_{j_2(n)}$ and repeat the dichotomy.
 We know from the first part of the proof, that this process stops before the $(K_1 K_2)$-th position.
 We get a position $\ell$, a constant $C$, and a subsequence $N \subset \N$ that satisfy the right inequality of the statement of the lemma.
-By starting the subsequence far enough (i.e. considering $N \cap \{m,m+1,\ldots\}$ for $m$ big enough), we may ensure by our construction that the $\ell-1$ inequalities on the left holds. \end{proof}
+By starting the subsequence far enough (i.e. considering $N \cap \{m,m+1,\ldots\}$ for $m$ big enough), by our construction since each of the $\liminf$ for $l'=1,\ldots,k-1$ is $0$, we may ensure by our construction that the $\ell-1$ inequalities on the left holds. \end{proof}

 Let $\ell$, $C$ and $N \subset \N$ that satisfies the conclusion of Lemma~\ref{lem:goods_and_bads}.
 Let $n \in N$ and $p_n \in I^{(n)}$ be the endpoint of the prefix $\gamma_-^{(1)}\ \ldots\ \gamma_-^{(n-1)}$.
 Then